What is Insulin Resistance?

 Physical Inactivity can cause type 2 diabetes insulin resistance:

 Physical inactivity is considered to be a major factor that can lead to type 2 diabetes insulin resistance as well.
-In your body, a number of glucoses are used by muscle than other tissues.
+In your body, a number of glucose are used by muscle than other tissues.
 Generally, active muscles burn their stored glucose for energy and refill their reserves with glucose taken from the bloodstream and keep your blood glucose levels in normal.
+So physical inactivity can lead to type 2 diabetes insulin resistance.

 Exercise is the best of insulin resistance treatments: